corceslab/Demuxlet_Pipeline/README.md

 ## USAGE:
 	bash /path/to/SLURM_Demuxlet_Pipeline.sh -m <Input_Manifest> ... <other options>
-	where Input_Manifest is a tab-delimited file with each line representing a single BAM file in the format <Sample Name> \t <File_path_BAM> \t <condition> \t <bioRepID>
+	where Input_Manifest is a tab-delimited file with each line representing a single BAM file in the format <Sample Name> \t <File_path_BAM>
-	where condition is the sample type (for example, cancer type from TCGA, or brain region from AD, or brain cohort). where bioRepID is an identifier that is shared across all samples from the same biological donor.

 	Other options include:
 	-p 	Full directory path to a directory containing MACS2 peak calls (.narrowPeak format) for each sample in format <Sample Name>_peaks.narrowPeak
 		This option, when used, will skip the peak calling step.
 	-o 	Full directory path to the desired output directory -x	Skip to this numbered step (must be an integer)

-Note --- I dont think that the condition and bioRepID in the manifest are used in the demuxlet pipeline.

 ## TEST USAGE:
 THIS NEEDS TO BE TESTED AND UPDATED.